This article explains the easy process to broadcast your games from your Mac to Twitch.

-To begin broadcasting your Mac games on Twitch, first you'll need a Twitch account.
-Once you've signed up for a Twitch account, visit your dashboard or channel page to enable your account for broadcasting.
-Next, you'll need a moderately powerful Mac, along with broadcast software.
+To begin broadcasting your Mac games on Twitch, you will first need a Twitch account.
+Once you have signed up for a Twitch account, visit your dashboard or channel page to enable your account for broadcasting.
+Next, you will need a moderately powerful Mac, along with broadcast software.

-Starting with your Mac, here's our recommended specifications.
+Starting with your Mac, here are the recommended specifications:

-PROTIP: It's best to utilize a Mac with a dedicated video card, such as one with an AMD Radeon, as the built-in Intel HD Graphics will take away from valuable CPU power.
+PROTIP: It is best to utilize a Mac with a dedicated video card, such as one with an AMD Radeon, as the built-in Intel HD Graphics will take away from valuable CPU power.

-To broadcast to Twitch, you'll need broadcast software.
-For Mac, the all-in-one solutions are Wirecast and Gameshow, with other options requiring a combination of webcam software such as CamTwist or ManyCam, in combination with Adobe Flash Media Encoder.
-Note that FMLE is not supported by our services anymore, but may still work with manual configuration.
+To broadcast to Twitch, you will need broadcast software.
+For a Mac, the all-in-one solutions are Wirecast and Gameshow, with other options requiring a combination of webcam software such as CamTwist or ManyCam and Adobe Flash Media Encoder.
+Note that FMLE is not supported automatically anymore, but may still work with manual configuration.

-Once you've downloaded the broadcast software of your choice, take the time to explore the settings and then feel free to experiment.
+Once you have downloaded the broadcast software of your choice, take the time to explore the settings and then feel free to experiment.
 Choose your favorite Mac game and host a few practice streams.
 Utilize the Twitch dashboard to view both your stream and chat room to monitor your success.
-When you're finished, visit your channel and review the VOD of your last broadcast and continue to tweak and improve your stream.
+When you are finished, visit your channel and review the VOD of your last broadcast and continue to tweak and improve your stream.